bershin/Bible/Languages/13.DOM-Selection/Readme.md

 ##  getElementByID
 - See image object
     - `const img = document.getElementById("bear-photo")`
-    - `console.dir(img)` return "null" if no math, otherwise return object.
+    - `console.dir(img)` return "null" if no match, otherwise return object.
     - Look for type in '__proto__' property

 ##  getElementsByTagName
 - `const p = document.getElementsByTagName('p')` or `document.getElementsByTagName('input')` Return HTMLCollection(2)[...] or empty HTMLCollection[] if not found.
-    - HTMLCollection is type in DOM for representing collection of objects not an array.
+    - "HTMLCollection" is type in DOM for representing collection of objects NOT an array.
         - Few array operation like `p.length`, `p[0]` & iteration over it is possible.
         - Its a light weight structure store elements.
     - Turn it to array `const parArr = [...p]`
 ```
     // Fill input with value.